 Return to Top

 Your profile may not be up to date, or your qualifications and experience may not have met the requirements of the scoring position.
 Or simply, there may not be any more scoring opportunities available at the moment.
-EQAO is unable to hire all applicants, and it is not required to provide justification to non-hires.

 Some scorers, upon making changes to their EQAO profile, may find that a scoring opportunity is no longer available to them.
-This is a normal occurrence, as the automated system verifies that the details, qualifications and current employment status in an applicant’s EQAO profile match the requirements in the computer-based scoring position.
+This is a normal occurrence, as the automated system verifies that the details, qualifications and current employment status in an applicant’s EQAO profile match the requirements for the scoring position.
 As a result, it is important that a scorer’s profile be maintained with accurate information regarding address, qualifications, current role in education, experience, etc.

 You can accept as many scoring offers as you want, as long as the dates do not conflict with one another.
 Once you accept a scoring opportunity, you will not be able to accept another if the dates conflict with the dates of the offer that you have already accepted.